 If you’re a teen mom who needs help, or know someone who is, visit our I’m New, What’s Next page to apply!

-Hope House Colorado’s Residential Program offers a safe, stable home for teen moms in our programs who have become homeless or are living in an unsafe environment.
+Hope House Colorado’s Residential Program offers a safe, stable home for teen moms and their children who are participating in our programs and who have become homeless or are living in an unsafe environment.
 Our 12-bedroom home provides our moms up to a week of respite care, up to nine months of transitional housing or up to two years of comprehensive programming.
 While at the house, our moms are engaged and challenged through an individual growth plan, learning to incorporate healthy routines into daily life while living with their children and their peers in a safe, supportive environment.

 We offer a variety of components designed to help teen moms become self-sufficient members of their community who are also nurturing, loving parents.
 We offer a menu-style approach to services that allows our teen moms to define their own goals and then select the components that will help them reach those goals.

 Our GED and High School Program allows teen moms to choose the program that works best for them: GED prep, HiSET prep, or high school diploma, which is available through our partnership with Jefferson Academy & Summit Academy.
 This unique program features one-on-one instruction and tutoring versus a traditional classroom model and is structured to allow participants to move at their own pace, which is crucial due to the fact that each teen mom has a unique educational background.
 Our College & Career Coordinator also provides guidance and assistance regarding further education or career training.
 In addition, Hope House also covers the cost of the GED and HiSET testing, and transportation is provided as able.